davidawad/davidawad.github.io/talks.md

 ![]({{ site.baseurl }}public/img/lecture.jpg)

 I've given talks on all kinds of topics from bitcoin, and neural networks to how to get a job in tech, run great teams and inspire action.
-You'll find alides, videos, and additional information on some of the talks I've given on this page.
+You'll find slides, videos, and additional information on some of the talks I've given on this page.
 Feel free to write to me if you have any questions.

 > If any of these links are broken please let me know!